 The pure carbon melts and starts to form a diamond around the starter seed.
 It is then carefully cooled to form a pure carbon diamond, which is then cut and polished.
 Mined diamonds often have impurities due to the environment in which they were formed.
 Diamonds created in a lab with strictly controlled processes result in brighter and whiter diamonds but with much fewer defects than mined ones.

 Besides, colored diamonds produced in labs are much more vibrant and uniform than their mined counterparts.
 The feat is achieved by the very precise dosing of trace chemicals.
-For example, yellow diamonds get their color from nitrogen while blue diamonds get their color from boron.
+For example, yellow diamonds get their colour from nitrogen while blue diamonds get their colour from boron.

 One would be forgiven to assume that such high-quality diamonds must have sky-high price tags to match; however, buying a piece of lab-grown diamond jewellery can net saving of up to 40% over a similar mined one.
 Thus, with the same budget, one can easily buy a larger diamond with a more elaborated design and intricate metalwork.